jonwagner/Insight.Database/README.md

 	var beerList = conn.QuerySql<Beer>("SELECT * FROM Beer WHERE Name LIKE @Name", new { Name = "%ipa%" });
 	conn.ExecuteSql ("INSERT INTO Beer VALUES (ID, Name)", beer);

+Seriously, everything just works automatically.
 But if you *really* want to control every aspect of mapping, see the [wiki](https://github.com/jonwagner/Insight.Database/wiki).

-# v3.0 - Now Supporting Lots of Databases and Tools #

-Insight.Database v3.0 now supports multiple database providers and several testing frameworks.
+## Motto ##

+Insight.Database is the .NET micro-ORM that nobody knows about because it's so easy, automatic, and fast, (and well-documented) that nobody asks questions about it on StackOverflow.

+## Licensing ##

+Insight.Database is available under any of the following licenses:

+* The "Tell Everyone You Know How Awesome Insight Is" License
+* The "Answer Every Stackoverflow ORM question with 'Use Insight.Database'" License
+* The "Buy A Friend A Beer" License
+* The "Do Some Good" (Karmic) License
+* MS-Public License (a.k.a the "yes it's free, but don't try to steal the IP and charge for it or the universe will haunt you" License)

+## Major Insight Releases ##

+* v4.0 - Read one-to-one, one-to-many, and many-to-many relationships automatically, with ways to extend it.
+* v3.0 - Support for most common database and tools.
 See [the list of supported providers](https://github.com/jonwagner/Insight.Database/wiki/Insight-and-Data-Providers).

-If your database or toolset isn't listed, just open an issue on Github.
-Good things have been known to happen.

-# v2.1 - Now with Automatic Interface Mapping #
+* v2.1 - Automatically [implement an interface](https://github.com/jonwagner/Insight.Database/wiki/Auto-Interface-Implementation) with database calls.

-- Insight will now automatically convert your .NET interface to SQL calls!
-See the wiki for some automajikal love!
-- Also now with handy wrappers for managing transactions.

-# v2.0 - Faster Than Ever #

-- v2.0 has full async reads in .NET 4.5, automatic multi-recordset processing, customizable binding rules, tons of optimizations, and more code than I can remember.
-- v2.0 should be compile-compatible with v1.x.
-(Except for a few APIs I'm pretty sure nobody is using.)
-It's not binary-compatible with v1.x.
-- If you are using Insight.Database.Schema, please upgrade to v2.0.8, which no longer has a dependency on Insight.Database v1.0.
+* v2.0 - Performance and asynchronous release.
+* v1.0 - Let the magic begin!

-# Documentation #
+## Documentation ##

 **Full documentation is available on the [wiki](https://github.com/jonwagner/Insight.Database/wiki)**